cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event Consumer

- The entity/system interested in subscribing to different events.
+ The entity or system interested in subscribing to different events.
 Receiving Events from the producer will trigger further action that is up to the consumer.
 A "consumer" receives the event and acts upon it, which might lead to the occurrence of new events.

 #### Event Producer

- The entity/system that produces the "events".
+ The entity or system that produces the "events".
 They are responsible for wrapping event data in the CloudEvents specification.

-#### Event Mediator/Intermediary
+#### Event Mediator or Intermediary

- Depending on the architecture of the system, the event mediator is the entity/system that is responsible for the distribution, processing and routing of events to consumers.
+ Depending on the architecture of the system, the event mediator is the entity or system that is responsible for the distribution, processing and routing of events to consumers.
 The event broker ensures reliable delivery and may enforce security policies.

 ### Actions

 #### Event Formating

 Called by the producer and the consumer.
-An Event Format specifies how to we want to serialize a CloudEvent as a sequence of bytes.
+An Event Format specifies how to serialize a CloudEvent as a sequence of bytes.
 Stand-alone event formats, such as the JSON format, specify serialization independent of any protocol or storage medium.
 The producer encodes the event, while the consumer decodes the event.

 #### Protocol Binding